filvaleriia/scaffold-based-metrics/README.md

    $$TUPOR = {{UAs_{OS}} \over UAs_{RS}}$$

 * The TUPOR metric is a key measure that quantifies the ability of a molecular generator to reproduce biologically active scaffolds.
-As such TUPOR is analogous to the recall metric used to evaluate classification tasks in machine learning.
+As such, TUPOR is analogous to the recall metric used to evaluate classification tasks in machine learning.

 ### ▪ SEt Scaffold Yield (SESY):
 reflects the structural diversity of the generated set.
-It is calculated as the percentage of unique scaffolds (Us<sub>OS</sub>) in the Output Set relative to the total number of compounds in the output set (c<sub>OS</sub>) in the output set.
+It is calculated as the percentage of unique scaffolds (Us<sub>OS</sub>) in the Output Set relative to the total number of compounds in the Output Set (c<sub>OS</sub>).
 A value of 1 indicates that every scaffold in the OS is unique, while 0 means no valid scaffolds were generated.

    $$SESY = {{Us_{OS}} \over c_{OS}}$$

 * SESY enables striking a balance between exploration and exploitation.
 A high SESY value indicates that the generator explores diverse regions of chemical space by discovering novel scaffolds, which is essential for expanding the chemical space.
 On the other hand, a low SESY value suggests a focus on exploiting similar scaffolds, refining specific chemical structures.
 Adjusting the generator parameters based on the SESY value enables fine-tuning the balance between exploring diverse molecular structures and exploiting specific scaffolds.

 ### ▪ Absolute SEt Scaffold Recall (ASER):
 indicates how effectively the generator explores the target region of chemical space.
-It is calculated as the ratio of the number of virtual compounds in the OS that contain an active scaffold (cAs<sub>OS</sub>) to the total number of compounds in the Output Set (c<sub>OS</sub>).The ASER metric starts at 0, indicating that no generated compounds in the output set (OS) contain an active scaffold.
+It is calculated as the ratio of the number of virtual compounds in the OS that contain an active scaffold (cAs<sub>OS</sub>) to the total number of compounds in the Output Set (c<sub>OS</sub>).
+The ASER metric starts at 0, indicating that no generated compounds in the output set (OS) contain an active scaffold.
 Higher ASER values reflect an increasing frequency of active scaffolds within the generated compounds.
 Importantly, the metric can exceed 1 because some compounds may contain multiple active scaffolds.
 In this sense, it is akin to the precision metric that is used to evaluate classification tasks in machine learning.

    $$ASER = {{cAS_{OS}} \over c_{OS}}$$

 * A higher ASER value means the generator is better at making molecules similar to those known to be biologically active.
-This suggests that the generator is exploring the right chemical space for drug discovery—outside of what it already is trained upon.
+This suggests that the generator is exploring the right chemical space for drug discovery — beyond what it was originally trained on.

 ✔ Supports multiple molecular generators: **Molpher, REINVENT, DrugEx, GB_GA, and AddCarbon**.
 ✔ Works with **Murcko and CSK scaffold analysis**.
 ✔ Normalization and visualization tools for result interpretation.

-In this analyze we prepare data for two different receptors (Glucocorticoid receptor, Leukocyte elastase) and two different split (dissimilarity split and similarity split)
+In this analysis, we prepared data for two different receptors (Glucocorticoid receptor, Leukocyte elastase) and two different splits (dissimilarity split and similarity split)

 ---